Ayma-n/os-devcontainer/README.md

 ## Acknowledgements

-This setup is forked from Vic (Shihang) Li's CS169 Docker setup which is forked from the development environment setup for CS300 students, which was forked from Harvard's CS61.
+This setup is forked from Naafiyan Ahmed's CS169 Docker setup, which is forked from Vic (Shihang) Li's CS169 Docker setup, which is forked from the development environment setup for CS300 students, which was forked from Harvard's CS61.